herulume/MindPalace/books/Quantum_Computing_For_Computer_Scientists.md

 - What does it mean that `i` squared is equal to `-1`

-- **Two** real numbers corresponde to each complex number: its real and imaginary parts
+- **Two** real numbers correspond to each complex number: its real and imaginary parts
 - `c |-> (a, b)`
 - Real numbers are of the form `(a, 0)` (`a |-> (a, 0)`)
 - Imaginary numbers are of the form `(0, b)` (`i |-> (0, i)`)